insop1/appto/README.md

 # appto

 **appto** is a minimal CLI tool that integrates AppImages into your desktop.
-It is not a launcher nor a package manager, it just runs when you call it and gets out of the way.
+It is not a launcher nor a package manager, it just runs once when you call it.
 Meant for people who aren't AppImage enthusiasts and just want them discoverable by the system.

 ## Installation